The candy shop.

 I am in SO much trouble when I walk into a double reed supply store so it’s probably a good thing I don’t have one nearby!
 I love trying out new supplies (there are some really great ones out there) so here are a few that I am in love with right now and why they I find them useful.

 Burnishing rods have been around for quite awhile but I never really saw the need to use one.
 I use crock sticks and was doing just fine with them.
 Then one fateful day, at a Double Reed Day (nerdy I know), I walked by Bocal Majority’s booth and was attracted to the design of this one.
 As I examined it my conscience kept telling me I didn’t need it.
 I was still torn when I was eventually was talked into buying it by a fellow oboist but thought “well, I’ll try it out.”

 Ok I might be exaggerating just a little, but seriously I don’t know how I got along without it.
 Burnishing rods generally do not take off steel from a knife, instead they re-align the burr on the knife.
 So it allows you to reset your knife angles quickly.
 This one is designed to collapse for traveling AND it’s also magnetic allowing you to pick up plaques!

 The moral of the story is don’t listen to your conscience…..just kidding!

 2. MusEcho Ruler/Radius Gauge

-Not only is this ruler handy for tying on your reeds but it also doubles as a radius gauge.
-It’s value really stands out because english horn measurements are included as well!
-Paul Covey made some similar tools awhile back but he stopped making them several years ago so it’s nice to have a replacement product on the market.
+Not only is this ruler handy for tying on your reed but it doubles as a radius gauge.
+It’s value really shines because english horn measurements are on it as well!
+Paul Covey made some similar tools awhile back but he stopped making them a few years ago so it’s nice to have a similar product on the market.